-Every September, Dalhousie University and the Dalhousie Student Union are coming together to give back to the community for Community Day.
+Every September, Dalhousie University and the Dalhousie Student Union come together to give back to the community for Community Day.

-We are partnering with a number of local community non-profit organizations to offer exciting and valuable volunteer projects for all Dalhousie and King's Students to participate in during the day.
+We partner with a number of local community non-profit organizations to offer exciting and valuable volunteer projects for all Dalhousie and King's students to participate in during the day.
 This event is FREE for all students and is a great way to meet new people, learn more about a number of non-profits across Halifax, and have a great time giving back to the community!

 Shelter Nova Scotia

 Shelter Nova Scotia is a non-for-profit organization that supports people in times of crisis & transition through residential, trustee and outreach programs by helping individuals maximize their inherent greatness.

 Shelter Nova Scotia is passionate about accomplishing two things:

 - Ending homelessness one person at a time

 - Helping individuals make the change from a correctional facility to community living.

 In pursuit of their goals, Shelter Nova Scotia oversees the operation of: